 ▾

 Uniform across Ireland.
-Schools generally return the first Monday after the Epiphany.
+Schools return Monday 4 January 2027 (first Monday after the Christmas/New Year period).

 💡 Tips for the break

 Christmas break 2026/27.
 Christmas Day falls Friday and St Stephen’s Day Saturday — a slightly less optimal year for parents (no extra weekday off because the holiday falls on a weekend).
 New Year’s Day 2027 is also a Friday.
-Schools likely return Monday 4 January 2027.
+Per Department of Education Circular 0072/2022 conventions, schools close on the last working day before 22 December and return on Monday 4 January 2027.

 ❄️